Our Chase Credit Journey review shares everything you need to know about this offering from Chase.

 Look for the line that says “Credit Score” and click it to view the same experience as you’d have on a computer.

 Alternative Free Credit Score Services

 Chase Credit Journey isn’t the only free credit score service out there.
 In fact, Chase was late to the game.
 There are plenty of ways you can get free credit scores today, including free FICO scores.

-- Discover’s free scorecard offers your FICO score from Experian
+- Discover’s free scorecard offers your FICO Score 8 from TransUnion

 - Capital One CreditWise offers a TransUnion VantageScore 3.0.
 Learn more in our Capital One CreditWise review.

 - Credit Karma offers free TransUnion and Equifax VantageScore 3.0 credit scores

 - Credit Sesame offers a free TransUnion VantageScore 3.0 credit score.
 Read our Credit Sesame review for more details.

 - Self Lender offers a free Experian VantageScore 3.0 credit score